+- a.
 City agrees to pay Consultant for Services that are actually performed in accordance with this Agreement.
-To be eligible for payment, Consultant invoices must be submitted not more often than monthly to the City and list the Services performed and the amounts to be paid according to the cost categories and prices in the Proposal.
-In no event will the City's obligation to pay the Consultant under this Agreement exceed \$232,558 (the "Not to Exceed Amount"), unless this Agreement is first modified in accordance with its terms.
-Where the Proposal provides for compensation on a time and materials basis, Consultant must maintain adequate records to permit inspection and audit of Consultant's time and material charges under this Agreement.
-Consultant will make such records available to the City during normal business hours upon reasonable notice.
-In accordance with California Government Code § 8546.7, if the Not to Exceed Amount exceeds TEN THOUSAND DOLLARS (\$10,000.00), this Agreement and the Consultant's books and records related to this Agreement shall be subject to the examination and audit of the State Auditor, at the request of City or as part of any audit of the City, for a period of four (4) years after final payment under the Agreement.
+To be eligible for payment, Consultant invoices must be submitted not more often than monthly to the City and list the Services performed and the amounts to be paid according to the cost categories and prices in the Proposal. - b.
+NOT TO EXCEED CONTRACT: In no event will the City's obligation to pay the Consultant under this Agreement exceed Two Hundred Sixteen Thousand Five Hundred Eighty-six Dollars (\$216,586.00) (the "Not to Exceed Amount"), unless this Agreement is first modified in accordance with its terms.
+The Not to Exceed Amount includes salary, fringe benefits, overhead, profit, and all other expenses incurred by the Consultant in completing its Services under this Agreement.

-4. TIME OF COMPLETION
+5. TIME OF COMPLETION

 Consultant must commence performance of the Services upon receipt of written direction to proceed from City.
-Consultant shall devote such time to the performance of services pursuant to this Agreement as may be reasonably necessary to meet the standard of performance provided in Section 7 below and to satisfy Consultant's obligations hereunder.
-Consultant will complete the Services in accordance with this Agreement by October 31, 2017 (the "Time of Completion").
+Consultant shall devote such time to the performance of services pursuant to this Agreement as may be reasonably necessary to meet the standard of performance provided in Section 8 below and to satisfy Consultant's obligations hereunder.
+Consultant will complete the Services in accordance with this Agreement by October 25, 2019 (the "Time of Completion").
+The Time of Completion may only be modified by a written amendment of the Agreement signed by both the City and the Consultant and in accordance with its terms.

-5. INDEPENDENT CONTRACTOR
+6. INDEPENDENT CONTRACTOR